D-security/SOC-Simulation-Lab-Attack-Defense/README.md

 how the attack appears in logs, and how security controls can prevent it.

-The objective was to identify a vulnerable service, exploit it using a known backdoor, and gain root-level access.
+The objective was to simulate a real-world attack scenario, observe how the attack appears within system and network logs, and implement security controls to detect and prevent it.

-This project highlights practical penetration testing skills including reconnaissance, enumeration, exploitation, and post-exploitation.
+This project focuses on both offensive and defensive perspectives, mirroring how a SOC analyst investigates and responds to threats.

 ## Key Skills Demonstrated
 - Web exploitation (SQL injection)